ragnarrlaw/rules/README.md

-# rules
+# Rule engine
-Rule engine for defining and processing custom rules related to product items in stores
+Rule engine is a simple query like language for processing rules related to store products.